Oxbow

 An oxbow is a U-shaped metal pole (or larger wooden frame) that fits the underside and the sides of the neck of an ox or bullock.
 A bow pin holds it in place.

-The term "oxbow" is widely used to refer to a U-shaped meander in a river, sometimes cut off from the modern course of the river that formed it.
+It is used when the load is a plough or any other dragged, non-motorised, field agricultural machinery.

 Developed form

 Its upper ends pass through a purpose-drilled hole through the bar of the yoke that is held in place into the yoke with a metal screw or key, called a bow pin.
 Where wood is used it is most often hardwood steamed into shape, especially elm, hickory or willow.
 A ring, enabling left/right movement controlled from the centre, is attached by a plate to the centre underside of a wooden yoke to enable a pair of bullocks/oxen to be chained to any other pairs in a team and to be hitched to the load behind the animal team.